Both are pneumatic pumps, both are excellent for providing representative groundwater samples, and both are widely used for low flow and VOC sampling.

 When Would I Choose a Bladder Pump?

-If the pump is to be placed within a couple of meters below static water level, with very little water column overlying the pump, it is recommended to use a Bladder Pump.
+If the pump is to be placed within a couple of meters below static water level, it is recommended to use a Bladder Pump.
 This is because Bladder Pumps only rely on drive gas compressing the bladder to retrieve a sample.
 A Bladder Pump can be placed just inches below static water level and still retrieve a sample.

 In contrast, a Double Valve Pump relies on the drive gas pushing down on a column of water in the drive line to circulate sample water through the pump and up the sample line.
 The higher the water column in the drive line – the better.
 A larger water column makes pumping more efficient, and you are less likely to drive/push air into the pump.

 You may want to select a Bladder Pump if you or your field technicians are inexperienced with pneumatic pump operation.
 As discussed earlier, Bladder Pumps are easier to operate because of the presence of a bladder.
 It is also because of the bladder, that Bladder Pumps tend to be more easily accepted by Regulators.

 Regulators, and you, demand high quality, representative samples for VOC analyses; therefore, there is a preference for Bladder Pumps because there is no risk of the sample being aerated.
 In addition, with the slow compression of the bladder, off-gassing is minimized and turbulence is reduced during sampling.

 In general, if lower flow rates are preferred, only low volumes are required, and purging of the well is not needed, then a Bladder Pump is the way to go.